kushaldas/pym/docs/pypercard.rst

 In this code, we have two different cards.
 The ``first_card`` also got a button, with a text *Next*, and the *target* as the name of the next card to show.
-In this case, we are showing the card named *bye*
+In this case, we are showing the card named *bye*.

 .. figure:: img/twocard_pyper.gif